gregorias/anki-code-highlighter/DEV.md

 highlight.js bundle that has all languages.
 Loading that single file seems to be fast.

+### Dropping Highlight.js

+I decided to drop Highlight.js, because it caused significant problems:

+- Running the scripts causes flickering (flash of unstyled content) on mobile.
+- It requires CSS and JS files to be imported.
+Modifying templates is frown upon by users.
+  It also makes code more complicated.
+- You can’t create clozes with it.

+The only benefit of Highlight.js is that it doesn’t spoil a card’s HTML with tags.
+This is not much of a benefit in practice in practice.
+I’ve never relied on it much.

 [Black]: https://black.readthedocs.io/en/stable/
 [Commitlint]: https://github.com/conventional-changelog/commitlint
 [Lefthook]: https://github.com/evilmartians/lefthook